JMarkstrom/wla/index.rst

 JSON based agent config deployment
 ==================================

-When the :abbr:`WLA (Windows Logon Agent)` is downloaded from :abbr:`STA (SafeNet Trusted Access)` it bundles a  :file:`*.Agent` file containing JSON formatted configuration.
+When the :abbr:`WLA (Windows Logon Agent)` is downloaded from :abbr:`STA (SafeNet Trusted Access)` it bundles a  :file:`*.agent` file containing JSON formatted configuration.
 By default the agent file will contain the primary and secondary authentication service URL as well as the client secret.
 With a little bit of skill and luck however the agent configuration in said file can be expanded on to apply additional settings.

 .. tip::
-   When installing the administrator simply needs to bundle the agent file with the installer and it will apply it's settings without the need for MSI switches or group policy.
+   When installing the administrator simply needs to bundle the .agent file with the installer and it will apply it's settings without the need for MSI switches or group policy.

-The following is an *example* *.agent configuration file that enables authenticated communication over proxy server:
+The following is an *example* .agent configuration file that enables authenticated communication over proxy server:

 .. code-block:: yaml
    :linenos: